The Complete Travel Guide to Queenstown, New Zealand

 For more information on each activity and more ideas, check out 20 Free & Cheap Things to Do in Queenstown.

 Among the more expensive hotel offerings in Queenstown, the town holds a substantial collection of backpacker hostels, motels, budget hotels and holiday parks.
 Check them out in our 11 Best Budget Accommodations in Queenstown, as well as 10 Best Backpacker Hostels in Queenstown.

 Queenstown for Luxury Travellers

 Queenstown is undoubtedly one of New Zealand’s most premium destinations.
-It’s home to some of the most sumptuous hotels, fine dining restaurants and countless experiences for the luxury travellers.
-From outdoor adventures on New Zealand’s only 27-hole golf course or private ski field to relaxation in soothing hot tubs or among the vines with a glass of wine in hand, there is a wealth of deluxe experience to suit any occasion.
+It’s home to some of the most sumptuous hotels, fine dining restaurants and countless experiences for the luxury traveller.
+From outdoor adventures on New Zealand’s only 27-hole golf course or private ski field to relaxation in soothing hot tubs or among the vines with a glass of wine in hand, there is a wealth of deluxe experiences to suit any occasion.
 Let us guide you through it all in The Luxury Guide to Queenstown.

 - Fly to the spectacular Milford Sound

 - Take a private 4WD excursion to Skippers Canyon (more info on Viator and Tripadvisor)

 - Escape the crowds with heli-skiing or at Queenstown’s private ski field

 - Explore the Great Walks with an expert guide on a guided hike (on Klook, Viator or Tripadvisor).

 For more information on each experience, check out the 10 Luxury Activities in Queenstown.